 SAHA collaborates with the UK-based Tate St Ives since 2020, with the aim of providing support for the participation of artists from Turkey in the Tate St Ives Artist Residency and Commissions Programme.
 The productions by the artists working in the atelier spaces at Porthmeor Studios meet with international audiences through solo exhibitions at the Tate St Ives.

-Burçak Bingöl, one of the former participants of the program with the support of SAHA, who conducted her research and production at Porthmeor Studios between March 1 - April 1, 2022, transformed the space into an kiln-like space in the exhibition Minor Vibrations on Earth between October 15, 2022 - January 15, 2023.
-The artist's work explores notions of belonging, cultural heritage, identity, decoration and failure by blurring the boundaries between these seemingly distinct notions.
+Burçak Bingöl conducted her research and production at Porthmeor Studios between March 1 - April 1, 2022, transformed the space into an kiln-like space in the exhibition Minor Vibrations on Earth between October 15, 2022 - January 15, 2023.
+The artist's work explored notions of belonging, cultural heritage, identity, decoration and failure by blurring the boundaries between these seemingly distinct notions.

 Another artist invited from Turkey, Hera Büyüktaşcıyan's solo exhibition Earthbound Whisperers was held between May 27 and October 15, 2023.
 During an artist residency with Tate St Ives in 2022, Hera Büyüktaşcıyan became fascinated with Cornwall’s megalithic stones and the legends related to them.
 Considering human traces evident within nature, Earthbound Whisperers vocalises histories hidden deep within landscapes and politics of invisibility and erasure.
 Exhibition explores relationships between bodies and landscapes and how surfaces accumulate traces of histories within.